michaelt/streaming-network-tcp-examples/README.md

-streaming-network-examples
+streaming-network-tcp-examples
 ==============================

-These mechanically follow the pleasantly transparent 'hello world'-ish examples in http://www.yesodweb.com/blog/2014/03/network-conduit-async .
+These mechanically follow the pleasantly transparent 'hello world'-ish examples of TCP connections in http://www.yesodweb.com/blog/2014/03/network-conduit-async .

 Apart from `Streaming.Network.TCP` and `async` we use the